 Inclusivity: Anyone with the minimum hardware equipment (a device and Internet connection) can access decentralized finance.
 In contrast, traditional finance holds artificial or natural limits on who can participate in what kind of financial services.

 7/24 Access: The automated nature of DeFi allows anyone to reach services as long as the underlying blockchain is online.
 Traditional finance, on the other hand, has working hours.
+Banks, equities market only operating on weekdays while you can trade crypto any day and any time of the week.

 Pseudonymity: In contrast to TradFi, users can technically choose to access DeFi services without revealing their credentials or their real names.